chenkenbio/SpliceBERT/README.md

 # SpliceBERT

-SpliceBERT is a pre-trained langauge model pre-trained on more than 2 million mRNA sequences for studying RNA splicing.
+SpliceBERT is a nucleotide sequence langauge model pre-trained on more than 2 million mRNA sequences for studying RNA splicing.

 ## Quickstart